ovh/docs/pages/cloud/dedicated/getting-started-with-dedicated-server/guide.en-sg.md

 The Network Bridge configuration is most commonly used in the context of virtualisation, to allow each Virtual Machine to have its own public IP address.

-For more information on network bridging, please refer to our guide: [Network Bridging](https://docs.ovh.com/asia/en/dedicated/network-bridging/){.external}.
+For more information on network bridging, please refer to our guide: [Network Bridging](https://docs.ovh.com/gb/en/dedicated/network-bridging/){.external}.

 #### IP aliasing

 IP aliasing is the process of associating two or more IP addresses to the same network interface.
 This allows your server to establish multiple connections to a network, each serving a different purpose.

-For detailed instructions on how to configure IP aliasing, please refer to [this guide](https://docs.ovh.com/asia/en/dedicated/network-ipaliasing/){.external}.
+For detailed instructions on how to configure IP aliasing, please refer to [this guide](https://docs.ovh.com/gb/en/dedicated/network-ipaliasing/){.external}.

 #### IPv6 configuration

-All OVH dedicated servers are delivered with a /64 IPv6 block.
+All OVHcloud dedicated servers are delivered with a /64 IPv6 block.
 To use the addresses in this block, you will need to make some network configuration changes.
+Please refer to our guide: [IPv6 Configuration](https://docs.ovh.com/gb/en/dedicated/network-ipv6/){.external}.

 ### Troubleshooting

-OVH deploys all its dedicated servers with an IPMI (Intelligent Platform Management Interface) console, which runs in your browser or from a Java applet, and enables you to connect directly to your server, even if it has no network connection.
+OVHcloud deploys all its dedicated servers with an IPMI (Intelligent Platform Management Interface) console, which runs in your browser or from a Java applet, and enables you to connect directly to your server, even if it has no network connection.
 This makes it good for troubleshooting issues that may have taken your server offline.

-For more information, please refer to our guide: [Using the IPMI with dedicated servers](https://docs.ovh.com/asia/en/dedicated/use-ipmi-dedicated-servers/){.external}.
+For more information, please refer to our guide: [Using the IPMI with dedicated servers](https://docs.ovh.com/gb/en/dedicated/use-ipmi-dedicated-servers/){.external}.

 ### Rescue mode

 If there's ever an issue with your server, the first troubleshooting step you should take is to reboot your server into rescue mode.
-To activate rescue mode, log in to your [OVH control panel](https://www.ovh.com/auth/?action=gotomanager){.external} and go to your server's page.
+To activate rescue mode, log in to your [OVHcloud control panel](https://www.ovh.com/auth/?action=gotomanager){.external} and go to your server's page.
 Then go to `Server Status`{.action} > `General information`{.action} > `Boot`{.action}.
 Click the `Edit`{.action} button to change the boot mode.

 ![Change boot selection](images/rescue-mode-01.png){.thumbnail}

 On the next screen, select `Boot on rescue mode`{.action} and select `rescue64-pro`{.action} from the dropdown list.
 Type your email address in the text field, then click `Next`{.action}.
+If you leave the email field empty, the email address from your NIC handle is used by default.

 ![Rescue Pro 64](images/rescue-mode-03.png){.thumbnail}

 Confirm your options on the next screen and then reboot your server to apply the changes.

 ![Confirmation and reboot](images/rescue-mode-02.png){.thumbnail}

 Your server will now reboot into rescue mode, and you will receive the credentials for logging in via the email address you provided.
 To exit rescue mode, simply change the boot mode back to boot on the hard disk, then reboot your server.

-To learn more about how you can use rescue mode to resolve issues with your server, please refer to our guide: [Rescue mode](https://docs.ovh.com/asia/en/dedicated/ovh-rescue/){.external}.
+To learn more about how you can use rescue mode to resolve issues with your server, please refer to our guide: [Rescue mode](https://docs.ovh.com/gb/en/dedicated/ovh-rescue/){.external}.

 #### Hardware diagnosis